 They have wonderful energy-saving features and provide an unparalleled massage experience.

-Beyond that, they have decades of hot tub experience and provide excellent customer care before and after purchase.
+This manufacturer has decades of experience and provides excellent customer care before and after purchase.

 Sundance has been in the hot tub game for over four decades and they have an incredible variety of hot tubs for just about every kind of consumer.